PatchworkBoy/visibilityjs/README.md

 Visibility.js is a wrapper for the [Page Visibility API].
 It hides vendor prefixes and adds high level functions.

-Page Visibility API allows you to determine whether your web page is either visible to a user or hidden in background tab or prerendering.
+Page Visibility API allows you to determine whether your web page is either visible to a user or hidden in a background tab or prerendering.
 It allows you to use the page visibility state in JavaScript logic and improve browser performance by disabling unnecessary timers and AJAX requests, or improve user interface experience (for example, by stopping video playback or slideshow when user